chrismccord/atlas/README.md

 ## Persistence

 Atlas uses the Repository pattern to decouple persistence from behavior, as well as allow multiple database connections to different repositories for a robust and flexible persistence layer.
-When persisting data, a list of behaviors must be included to run validation callbacks against for the Repo to proceed or halt with persistence actions.
+When creating/updating/destroying data, a list of behaviors must be included to run validation callbacks against for the Repo to proceed or halt with requested actions.

 Examples